staslebedenko/msugodua-global-ai-workshop/README.md

 1. Getting an Azure Pass and activate it on your account
 2. Deploying Azure infrastructure
-3. Setting up a local environment with Visual Studio code and writing code
+3. Setting up a local environment with Visual Studio code, code and model training
-4. Training the model
-5. Building Azure function and deploying it.
+4. Building Azure function and deploying it.
-6. Running it.
+5. Running it.

 Request an Azure Pass
 Navigate to: https://globalai.community/checkinEnter your name and emailWatch your mailbox (maybe your spam) for the confirmation emailClick the activation link in the emailEnter the event codeYour azure pass will arrive shortly in your email.